 It was a long, busy day so I headed back to my hotel fairly early.
 I read over some literature and hit the hay, ready for what was to come the next day.

 I know, I didn’t get to any of the food!
 You’ll just have to come back for Part 2.
 I promise, it’s over the top and it’ll make you drool.

-If you enjoyed this story, be sure to subscribe to the blog (in the sidebar) so you don’t miss any future posts.
-While you are at it, leave your email below to receive my newsletter that contains behind the scenes stories and other exclusive content not found on the blog.
+If you enjoyed this story, be sure to subscribe so you don’t miss any future posts.
+You’ll also receive my newsletter that contains behind the scenes stories and other exclusive content not found on the blog.

 Until next time…